London Paddington station: Elizabeth line station

-As part of the Crossrail project the Elizabeth line station is located on the site of the former taxi rank in Departures Road.
-The Elizabeth line platforms opened on 24 May 2022.
+As part of the Crossrail project, a new underground station was constructed on the site of the former taxi rank in Departures Road.
+The platforms opened with the launch of the Elizabeth line on 24 May 2022.

 Built using cut and cover construction, the station box is 23 m deep and 260 metres long.
 As part of the construction of the station, the taxi rank was moved to the north side of the station, and Eastbourne Terrace was closed in early 2012 for two years to allow construction of the station box to take place.

 The station was designed by Weston Williamson, with a 90 metres clear opening into the underground station covered by a 120 metres long by 23 metres wide glass canopy.
-Artwork of cloud formations by artist Spencer Finch has been digitally printed onto the glass canopy.
-In the 1990s proposals for Crossrail, the station was to be built in the same location on Eastbourne Terrace but would have been designed by architect Will Alsop with a similar canopy-based design.
+Artwork of cloud formations by the artist Spencer Finch has been digitally printed onto the glass canopy.
+The station was awarded a Civic Trust Award in 2023.

+In the 1990s proposals for Crossrail, the station was to be built in the same location on Eastbourne Terrace but would have been designed by the architect Will Alsop with a similar canopy-based design.

 Like all Elizabeth line stations, the station has been built to be fully accessible, with lifts and step-free access.
-An underground connecting passage between the Bakerloo line platforms and the Elizabeth line platforms has been built.
+An underground passage connects the Bakerloo line station with the Elizabeth line platforms.